JTatum95/JTatum95.github.io/README.md

 The web design was created using Bootstrap and Twig.
 I also helped the development of the backend with the Twilio API and PHP.

+This project is currently offline and only the website design is visible.

 ## Open Source Projects

 ### [Bash-Snippets](https://github.com/alexanderepstein/Bash-Snippets) - Bash scripting
+This repository is a colletion of bash scripts that can be helpful to users that frequent the terminal.
 I contributed to this repository by adding a feature to display detailed information on movies searches.
 This was created through bash scripting and the OMDb API.

 ## Personal Projects